SagarMaan/Online_Course_Platform/README.md

 Document the API endpoints and their functionalities, including request/response formats and any required authentication.
 Provide instructions on how to set up and run the application.
 Consider using a web framework like Django, Flask, or Express.js to streamline the development process.
-You can also use libraries like SQLAlchemy or Mongoose for interacting with the database.
+You can also use libraries like SQL Alchemy or Mongoose for interacting with the database.